kachkaev/traefik/docs/configuration/commons.md

 #
 # insecureSkipVerify = true

-# Register Certificates in the RootCA.
+# Register Certificates in the rootCA.
 #
 # Optional
 # Default: []